-Trump wants U.S. economy open by Easter despite coronavirus spread
+Amid worsening pandemic, Trump pushes to re-open U.S. for business by Easter

 Fox has come under criticism for its own treatment of the virus as some opinion program hosts played it down in the early period of its spread.

-The president, who said early on in the crisis that the virus was under control, has been stunned by its impact on the economy and the stock market.
+The president, who said early in the crisis the virus was under control, has been stunned by its impact on the economy.
+The president spent much of his first three years in office touting the rise of the stock market and the country’s economic strength.

 “Our people want to return to work,” he said on Twitter earlier on Tuesday.
 “They will practice Social Distancing and all else, and Seniors will be watched over protectively & lovingly.
 We can do two things together.
 THE CURE CANNOT BE WORSE (by far) THAN THE PROBLEM!”